-Around 600 women are expected to attend a special event in Brisbane next month which seeks to celebrate women’s stories, facilitate conversations and build stronger communities.
+Around 600 women are expected to attend a special event in Brisbane in May which seeks to celebrate women’s stories, facilitate conversations and build stronger communities.

 Carol said the annual event, now in its sixth year, has become a popular gathering for women of all ages and from many backgrounds to hear the stories and insights of speakers from diverse walks of life.
 Each gathering also features entertainment from some of Brisbane’s best musicians.

 “I think that the success of the Forums is due to the community loving the opportunity to be involved in something that is personally beneficial and at the same time inspiring, and it’s locally established and presented in the community,” said Carol.